sgtpepperpt/apdcDB/README.md

 This system was developed as part of an ongoing research activity conducted at NOVA LINCS.
 Details of the system and the original paper on its design can be found on _doc_.

 The system is composed of a proxy, a server and two types of clients (which can be extended).
 More documentation on each component (including details of its deployment) can be found on the sub-folders.

+A new cryptographic implementation will be available in another repository.